Oklahoma Department of Veterans Affairs

 The Oklahoma Department of Veteran Affairs (ODVA) is a department of the state of Oklahoma under the supervision of the Oklahoma Secretary of Veterans Affairs charged with providing medical and rehabilitative services for veterans and their families.

 The Department is governed by a nine-member Oklahoma Veterans Commission, who members are appointed by the Governor, with the approval the Oklahoma Senate for three-year terms.
 The Governor appoints members from names submitted by the American Legion, Disabled American Veterans, Veterans of Foreign Wars, Military Order of the Purple Heart, National Guard Association, Paralyzed Veterans of America, as well as three at-large appointees.
 The Commission in turn appoints the Executive Director of the Department, who serves at the pleasure of the Commission and is responsible for administration of the Department.

 The Department was created in 1981 during the term of Governor George Nigh as a successor to the Soldiers Relief Commission.

 Mission and History

-The Oklahoma Department of Veterans Affairs provides resources and services to military veterans residing in the state of Oklahoma.
-This includes assistance with state and federal benefits, disability claims, burial and survivor benefits, healthcare, employment, education, mental health/suicide prevention, entrepreneurship, veteran-owned businesses, women veteran services and veterans in agriculture.
-ODVA also operates seven long-term care facilities for veterans throughout Oklahoma.
-These services include nursing and domiciliary care, financial assistance in emergencies, and field service counseling in the filing of claims for United States Department of Veterans Affairs and state benefits.
+The Oklahoma Department of Veterans Affairs (ODVA) supports military veterans living in Oklahoma with a wide range of resources and services.
+They help with state and federal benefits, disability claims, burial and survivor benefits, healthcare, education, and more.
+Services also include employment assistance, mental health and suicide prevention, support for veteran-owned businesses, women veteran services, and programs for veterans in agriculture.
+ODVA also manages seven long-term care facilities across Oklahoma.

 The Oklahoma Legislature created the Soldiers Relief Commission in 1947.
 It was later replaced by the Department in 1981.